thibaultlaurens/tech-notes/fundamentals/02-algorithms-and-data-structures.md

 Selection sort is a simple **in-place comparison-based** sorting algorithm.
 It has **O\(n^2\)** complexity.
 The list is divided into two parts, the sorted part at the left end and the unsorted part at the right end.
 Initially, the sorted part is empty and the unsorted part is the entire list.

 The smallest element is selected from the unsorted array and **swapped** with the leftmost element, and that element becomes a part of the sorted array.
-This process continues moving unsorted array boundary by one element to the right.
+This process continues, moving unsorted array boundary by one element to the right.

 {% hint style="info" %}
 **In-place** means that the algorithm does **not use extra space for manipulating the input** but may require a small though non constant extra space for its operation.
-Usually, this space is O\(log n\), though sometimes anything in o\(n\) \(Smaller than linear\) is allowed.
+Usually, this space is O\(log n\), though sometimes anything in O\(n\) \(Smaller than linear\) is allowed.
 {% endhint %}

 Example with python 3: